 Clean water does more to increase human lifespan than any kind of drug or surgery.

 We aim to give access to clean water and have installed two boreholes, giving access to over 6000 people.

 - We have funded two bore holes

 Around 88% of Malawi’s population live without access to power which stumps learning, business and communications.
 It gets dark at 6pm so is only possible to study by candlelight which is expensive and can be dangerous.
 (World Bank).

 We aim to provide stable sustainable power, helping children and adults study and have access to information at night.
-So far we have provided solar power at Orphanage and college sites
+To date, we have installed solar power at at Africa Visions vocational center, and Tilinanu Orphanage.

-- Solar Power installed at Tilinanu and Newcastle College sites
+- Solar Power installed at Africa Visions Sams Village vocational center, and Tilinanu Orphange

 The forest cover of the country reduced from 47% in 1975 to 36% in 2005.
 This is the highest deforestation rate in the Southern African Development Community (SADC) region, representing a net loss of some 30,000 to 40,000 hectares per year.